Tpimp/qgpio/README.md

-qgpio
+QGpio
 =====

-Qt5 wrapper of sys/class/gpio
+An asynchronous Qt5  wrapper on sys/class/gpio